List of airports in Illinois

 This is a list of airports in Illinois (a U.S. state), grouped by type and sorted by location.
 It contains all public-use and military airports in the state.
-Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.
+Some private-use and former airports may be included where notable, such as previously public-use airports, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.